MihailSandulescu/Notes/README.md

 # Notes
-NodeJS Backend for a notes taking app.
+NodeJS API for a notes taking app.
 Provides CRUD functionalities and CLI interactions.